Sing for Water (Scotland) Choir Saturday 15th June 2019

 Do I have to go to rehearsals?

-The only compulsory rehearsal in on Performance Day, Sat 15th June, in St Giles’ Cathedral at 10.15a.m.
-Apart from that the learning is entirely up to you.
+The only compulsory rehearsal is on Performance Day, Sat 15th June, in St Giles’ Cathedral at 10.15a.m.

 3. FAQs – Registration etc

 Of course!
 The learning resources are designed to enable people to learn individually.